 Certified, Insured, and Recommended

 Shelly Haines is the owner of Fetch Worthy, a dog training business in Austin.
-She’s a certified dog trainer through the Victoria Stilwell Academy (VSA-CDT) in-person track.
+She’s a professional certified dog trainer through the Victoria Stilwell Academy (VSA-CDT) in-person track.
 Her training methods are focused on communicating with your dog, not controlling and dominating them.

 Our Dog Training Method

-Reward-based dog training rooted in science without the use of force, pain, fear, or intimidation.
+Reward-based dog training is rooted in the psychology of learning without the use of force, pain, fear, or intimidation.
 Individualized training plans are designed to strengthen the human-animal bond, teach clear communication, and bring harmony back into the pet home.
 If you’re committed to creating helping your dog be happier and well-behaved, we’re committed to helping you reach those goals.

 Dog Training Programs